juicetinliu/Interactive-Lab-Hub/Lab 4/README.md

 **c.
 Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

 The display for the information would have to be not to large as to obstruct locating the handle on the door/interfere with the opening of the door; it would have to be large enough to clearly show information from a viewing distance of around 50cm.
 As part of the door, it would also need to fit the design of the door.
+Since the display would be located near the doorknob - which is much lower than eye level - it would have to be angled slightly upwards as to aid viewing when near the door.
 Powering the device would likely be done with cables that go through the hinge of the door as to minimize possible damage caused by opening the door often.

 ### Part D
 ### Materiality